 Looking for a Breakthrough

 Bringing new treatments into the clinical realm through research directly betters the lives of those affected by CF. Since the early 1990s, the Buffalo Center has been involved in over 30 clinical trials, led by Nadine Caci, RNC, CCRC, senior research coordinator, and assisted by Jameelah Ali, RN.
 As part of the CF clinical research network, researchers have been looking at a completely new way to intervene with genetic illness.
 Investigations are underway to find a molecule to change the CFTR protein; one study is currently in Phase 3, the last phase before seeking FDA approval.
 “Our hope is that this will be a breakthrough in treatment,” says Dr. Borowitz.
 Also showing early promise is a novel technique in which a small device called the SmartPill is used to measure the acidity of the gastrointestinal (GI) tract; CF affects the pH in the GI tract.
 This groundbreaking work could represent a big step forward in care.
-The SmartPill Corporation is a Buffalo-based company on the Buffalo-Niagara Medical campus.

 The work carried out at the center has not gone unnoticed.
 In 2008, The Stephen P. Holesko Fund was established by Stephen and Joan Holesko in memory of their son to support the Cystic Fibrosis Center at Women & Children’s Hospital of Buffalo.
 The Fund helps working families that are struggling with the expenses associated with caring for a child with CF and, starting in 2011, it will support the Center’s annual Family Education Night.